Why Normalize Data is Crucial for Accuracy

 It’s also sometimes difficult to know when you should normalize data and when you should use unnormalized data.
 To clarify, you don’t always have to choose one or the other.
 It’s possible to use different databases with normalized and denormalized data.

-By and large, one of the biggest problems facing DevOps professionals is the time it takes to clean and prepare data.
+By and large, one of the biggest problems facing DevOps professionals is the time it takes to cleanse and prepare data.
 The vast majority of time is spent on tasks like normalization instead of actual analysis.
 This ultimately wastes time and pulls professionals away from other responsibilities.

 Preparation takes so long in part because of the variety of data that teams are now dealing with.
 It comes from all types of locations, and it’s never uniform in nature.